 UPCOMING RICHMOND lITERARY lUNCH

-We welcome renowned authors Brian Lavery and Alan Watson on Tuesday 14 May 2019 who will talk about Winston Churchill.
+We welcome renowned authors Sarah Helm and Sonia Purnell on Tuesday 24 September 2019 who will talk about the remarkable women of the SOE.

 provide your feedback